timbray/topfew/README.md

 	-h, -help, --help
 	filename [default is stdin]

-All the arguments are optional; if none are provided, tf will read records from the standard input and list the 10 which occur most often.
+All the arguments are optional; if none are provided, topfew will read records from the standard input and list the 10 which occur most often.
 ```
 ## Options